 - Preheat the oven to 425°F. Line a baking sheet with parchment paper.

-- Mix the mashed sweet potato and milk in a medium bowl, until smooth and combined.
-Pro tip: Make sure that you allow your cooked sweet potato to cool down completely before making sweet potato biscuits.
+- Mix the mashed sweet potato and milk in a medium bowl, until smooth and combined. 👉 Make sure the sweet potato is fully cooled — warm mash can begin melting the butter.

 - Add all dry ingredients into a food processor and process a few seconds to mix.